-Micro clover is a small variety of white clover well worth consideration for spring lawn renovation.
+Micro clover (sometimes spelled as microclover) is a small variety of white clover well worth consideration for spring lawn renovation.
 Bred for low height and small leaves, it can be used as a standalone ground cover or as 2% - 5% of a lawn mix.
 When used in a lawn mix, it not only supplies continuous nitrogen but helps suppress weeds.

 Diminutive micro clover, by contrast, is shorter than most turfgrass species.
 It tolerates regular mowing and when a lawn is consistently mowed to 3", micro clover produces few or no flowers.
 Low-growing but broad-leafed, micro clover shades out some pernicious lawn weeds.
 It is relatively indifferent to dog wastes, unlike grass.
 It stays green in winter.
 Micro clover tolerates drought better than grass and, being deep-rooted, it can help control erosion.

 Micro Clover and Organic Lawns

 Micro clover is popular among the organic lawn care crowd because it’s a self-perpetuating source of nitrogen to lawn grasses—a sort of free lunch after the initial planting.
 A recent fact sheet from Penn State University estimates that micro clover can reduce nitrogen applications by 1 to 2 pounds per 1000 square feet annually.
 In fact, grass clippings, combined with micro clover, may supply all the nitrogen that’s needed.
 Annual soil tests will tell how well nitrogen needs are being met.

 Micro clovers are conventionally bred; they are not genetically engineered (also called non-GMO).

 Micro clover overcomes most drawbacks associated with the standard-size white clover, except for the fact that it is susceptible to broadleaf weed killers.
 (Clover is a broad leaf plant, not a grass.)